 If you are interested in serving as a Michigan delegate at the 2019 AAFP National Conference of Family Medicine Residents & Medical Students, August 25-27, it's not too early to apply.
 Each year, Family Medicine Foundation of Michigan—MAFP's philanthropic arm dedicated to advancing the specialty in Michigan—selects two residents and two students to represent Michigan at the student and resident congresses.
 FMFM also awards each of the delegates with a scholarship of up to $1,000 to help cover conference-related expenses.

-Mark your calendar to attend the 2018 Michigan Future of Family Medicine Conference on Saturday, October 13, on the campus of Michigan State University in East Lansing.
+Register today to attend the 2018 Michigan Future of Family Medicine Conference on Saturday, October 13, on the campus of Michigan State University in East Lansing.
 Tailored for medical students, the conference provides the opportunity to explore the breadth and depth Family Medicine from practicing physicians during interactive educational sessions, get hands-on clinical experience by participating in workshops led by residents and faculty, and connect with residency programs from Michigan.
-Registration will open within the next week at mafp.com.